domain-independent-dp/didp-rs/didppy/docs/advanced-tutorials/general-cost.rst

     N_c = \{ c' \in C \mid P_{c'} \cap P_c \neq \emptyset \}.

 Let :math:`O` be the set of customers whose stacks have been opened.
-When we are producing the products ordered by :math:`c`, we need to open new stacks for customers :math:`N_c \setminus O`.
+When we are producing the products requested by :math:`c`, we need to open new stacks for customers :math:`N_c \setminus O`.
 Let :math:`R` be the set of customers whose stacks are not closed yet.
 Because the set of customers whose stacks have been opened and not closed is :math:`O \cap R`, the number of open stacks when producing the products for :math:`c` is